do you care for your own?

 Today's healthcare workforce is facing a multitude of challenges.
-Most health care providers adjust well to the multitude of demands encountered during a traumatic clinical event or challenging times.
-Providers often have strong emotional defenses that carry them through and let them “get the job done.”
-Yet sometimes the emotional aftershock (or stress reaction) can be difficult.
+Most health care providers adjust well to the multitude of demands encountered during a traumatic clinical event or challenging times, yet, sometimes the emotional aftershock can be difficult.
 Signs and symptoms of this emotional aftershock may last a few days, a few weeks, a few months, or longer.

 WHO WILL BENEFIT

-Each healthcare organization has a responsibility to protect not only their patients but their clinicians as well.
-The potential professional toll on clinicians is substantial as providing pandemic care threatens the emotional well-being of the workforce.
-This multi-phase workshop provides healthcare organizations with the knowledge and tools necessary to establish Peer Support teams using Second Victim concepts to address the increasing needs of all clinicians.
+Each healthcare organization has a responsibility to protect not only their patients but their clinicians and healthcare support teams as well.
+The potential professional toll on healthcare workers is substantial as providing pandemic care threatens the emotional well-being of the entire workforce.

 - Second victims are healthcare providers who are traumatized by a clinical event